top of page

 With any luck she can feel us all glaring.

-“He wants to be loved man, give him a break.”
-I huff.
 Hell, we all do.
 It’s easy to see the difference between our group and the rest of the team as their loved ones continue to filter onto the ice.
 Crowding around to celebrate.

-There’s a special sense of pride at being your son’s favourite hockey player, or your kids wanting to grow up to play hockey because ‘daddy does’—or so I’m told.
-Watching the guys I play with—who take punches just as good as they give them—lift up their little daughters parading them around the ice like their own personal Cup, is a sight I envy.
+There’s a special sense of pride at being your son’s favourite hockey player.
+Or your kids wanting to grow up to play hockey because ‘daddy does’—or so I’m told.
+Watching the guys I play with—who take punches just as good as they give them—lift up their little daughters, parading them around the ice like their own personal Cup, is a sight I envy.

 I’m aching to have that moment of my own.